miltinhoc/AssemlyInjector/README.md

 }
 ```

+It's possible to copy the arguments of the method we inject the call into and pass them to our own.
+Note that is is not possible with arguments tho, manual tinkering needed.

 ## Todo
 - Add a way to understand what references are necessary to add depending on the code passed. (maybe with a configuration file?).
 - Find a better way  (via arguments) to copy/match arguments and pass them to the new injected method.